faizan-tariq/LiveStreamingRaspberryPi/README.md

 ## What do you need?
 - A Raspberry Pi board.
 For this tutorial I have Raspberry Pi 3 Model B with built-in WIFI and Bluetooth.
 - Official Raspberry Pi Camera V2 Module.
-For this tutorial I ordered 'Sony IMX219 Light-sensitive Chips 8MP Pixels 1080P Video Original RPI 3 Camera'
+For this tutorial I ordered 'Camera V2 Module with Sony IMX219 Light-sensitive Chips 8MP Pixels 1080P Video Original RPI 3 Camera'
 - Acrylic case transparent Shell cover with Cooling Fan (Optional - just to prevent your circuit from getting heat up)
 - Micro SD card for storage
 - Power adapter or usb cable to power up your Raspberry Pi